Tips for Bicyclists and Pedestrians

 Bicyclists and pedestrians experience unique safety challenges.
 They lack protection in a crash, travel slower than motor vehicles, and are hard for drivers to see – particularly by truck and bus drivers.
 The following tips will help bicyclists and pedestrians make a plan for sharing our roads safely.

-Never walk or ride behind a truck or bus while it is backing up; drivers often cannot see directly behind the vehicle.
+Large vehicles have huge blind spots, making it difficult for drivers to see bicyclists and pedestrians.
+Avoid riding or walking behind a truck or bus that is backing up; drivers often cannot see directly behind their vehicle.

 2. Prepare for Wide Turns

-3. Respect Long Stopping Distances
+3. Be Aware of Long Stopping Distances

 4. Make Yourself Visible

 In the daytime, bright clothing is best for visibility.
 At night or during bad weather, wear reflective clothing, use reflectors and lights on your bike, and carry a flashlight and/or wear a headlight while walking.

 Bicyclists must stop at red lights and stop signs and should ride with the flow of traffic.
 Pedestrians should obey signals and cross at intersections and crosswalks.